Viniciusmlira/JDBC/README.md

 ## About

-JDBC was built by [CIn/UFPE] students Miguel Araújo and Franclin Cabral as an assignment for the [Database course] of 2014.2 (Gerenciamento de Dados e Informação in portuguese), professor [Fernando Fonseca].
+This repository was built by [CIn/UFPE] students Miguel Araújo and Franclin Cabral as an assignment for the [Database course] of 2014.2 (Gerenciamento de Dados e Informação in portuguese), professor [Fernando Fonseca].